Innovating advances for urological conditions

-The Department of Urology at Mayo Clinic has a strong legacy of urologic disease research, which is focused on developing newer and more innovative approaches to treatment that improve patient outcomes and quality of life.
+The Department of Urology-Research at Mayo Clinic has a strong legacy of urologic disease research, with a focus on developing innovative approaches to treatment that improve patient outcomes and quality of life.

 Basic and translational research

-The Basic Urology Research Unit is comprised of several research laboratories, which together total more than 5,000 square feet.
-The labs are equipped for state-of-the-art molecular and cellular biology studies, development and maintenance of stable cell lines and primary cultures, biochemical and immunochemical studies, and molecular analysis of clinical specimens.
+Our basic research unit includes several research laboratories, which together total more than 5,000 square feet of lab space.
+The labs are well equipped to conduct state-of-the-art molecular and cellular biology studies, develop and maintain stable cell lines and primary cultures, perform biochemical and immunochemical studies, and conduct molecular analysis of clinical specimens.

-The department's translational research efforts are a bridge between its laboratory and clinical research activities.
-Moving a promising new treatment into the clinical setting not only benefits patients, but also gives investigators new insights into how the therapy may be fine-tuned back in the laboratory.
+Our translational research efforts are a bridge between the laboratory and clinical research activities.
+Moving a promising new treatment into the clinical setting benefits patients and gives investigators new insights into how a therapy might be fine-tuned in the laboratory.

-Most basic and translational urologic research at Mayo focuses on developing, advancing and subsequently offering cutting-edge therapies and treatment paradigms for urologic cancer patients, including investigating novel anticancer agents and technologies to be used as complements to conventional surgical therapy.
+Most basic and translational urologic research at Mayo Clinic focuses on developing, advancing and subsequently offering cutting-edge therapies and treatment paradigms for patients with urologic cancer, including investigating novel anti-cancer agents and technologies to be used as complements to conventional surgical therapy.

-The department's clinical trials — closely monitored and regulated studies in which the efficacy and safety of new drugs and treatments are evaluated — are designed in the true spirit of translational research, as laboratory discoveries are applied to patients and observations from the clinic are explored in the lab.
+Our clinical trials — closely monitored and regulated studies in which the efficacy and safety of new drugs and treatments are evaluated — are designed in the true spirit of translational research, as laboratory discoveries are applied to patients and observations from the clinic are explored in the lab.
 We are leaders in recruiting participants for studies on bladder cancer, prostate cancer and kidney cancer.